Last updated on 27 May 2021 by Reza

 - Bondora takes care of the entire process.
-If borrowers don't pay their loans, the platform collects the loans.
+If borrowers don't pay their loans, the platform collects the outstanding money.

 - Investors pay virtually no fees.
 There is only a low fee of €1 charged on withdrawals.

 - You can exit your investments very quickly at any time.
-The product Bondora Go and Grow is actively advertised.
+The product Bondora Go and Grow actively advertises this benefit.
 If you invest through the other investment products, you can exit quickly through the secondary market.

 - Very transparent reporting on lending.

 - You can't choose which loans you want to invest in.
-You choose a product and specify your terms, then it automatically invests.
+You select a product and specify your terms, then it automatically invests.

 - All loans are unsecured.
 To be fair, we should mention that this is the norm for short to medium term loans.